 We have been there so many times and every time we find something new and want to go there again and again.
 From skiing resorts, to numerous walking tracks and waterfalls, and to well known Tongariro Alpine Crossing with its dramatic landscapes.
 Tongariro National Park is a must visit when travelling in the North Island.

 Besides two major islands – North and South Islands – New Zealand consists of many more small islands.
 You can visit them for nature, birds watching, bush walking, fishing, kayaking and so on.
 Bay of Islands is known for its many small islands with beautiful beaches and marine life.
 Rangitoto island – an iconic dormant volcano island in Auckland.
-Mayor island in Tauranga region, Goat Island with its marine reserve, Great Barrier Island – just to name a few.
+Mayor Island in Bay of Plenty, Goat Island with its marine reserve, Great Barrier Island – just to name a few.

 Waipoua Forest on North Island is the home of a giant 2000 years old kauri tree.
 Tane Mahuta (also called Lord of the Forest) is known not only for its age, but as the largest kauri tree known today.